 There was also the international service to Basle

-The fleet remained unchanged in 1962, however new international services were started when the Liverpool - Rotterdam route came on line, the Bournemouth to Basle and Bristol to Ostend via Gatwick quickly followed.
-Tour operators were springing up everywhere.
+The fleet remained unchanged in 1962, however new international services were started when the Liverpool - Rotterdam route came on line.
+Bournemouth to Basle and Bristol to Ostend via Gatwick quickly followed.
+There was a flurry of new Tour operators springing up.
 Some of them were very disreputable.
-In 1961 The government had decided that ABTA (The association of Britiish Travel agents) would no longer be responsible for regulating accomodation abroad.
+Dan - Air were fortunate in working with Operators who were relilable.
+The previous year the Government had decided that ABTA (Association Of Britiish Travel Agents) would no longer be responsible for regulating accomodation abroad.
 1962 had seen many of these tour operators selling holidays before they had even been given licences to sell them.
 There were stories of passengers stranded in terrible hotels, flights had been double booked and passengers had little means of redress.
 The Associated National Tourist Office Representatives brought out a code of practice to safeguard passengers.
 But 1962 was to be critical year for the charter industry.
 Laws were now in place to see that companies selling these holidays would have to be registered and scheme was in place that would see Tour Operators on a voluntary basis secure Bonds with banks or insurance companies to protect holiday makers should the company go bust.
 Rules were implimented to make brochures be more accurate.
 Double booking was outlawed and companies that merged would have to have approval.

 The Avro Yorks were retired from service by the end of the year.
 Three Bristol Freighters remained in the fleet.
-Passenger numbers increased with the continuation of scheduled services and an increase in charter work.
-Therefore A DH Dove joined the fleet and the number of Ambassadors grew to six.
+Passenger numbers increased with the expansion of scheduled services and an increase in charter work.
+The increase in flights meant Dan - Air would need more aircraft.
+A DH Dove joined the fleet and the number of Ambassadors grew to six.
 There were no new scheduled services added this year as the stranglehold of UK law continued to thwart independant airlines.
 This year saw an increase in passenger numbers to more than 115,000.
 Of those numbers almost 36,000 were carried on scheduled services.
-One of the largest Tour Operators 'Fiesta' went bankrupt this year leaving passengers stranded in resort and those booked to travel with no holiday and no money to pay them back.
-The government had to make rules even tougher.
-Many passengers had protested outside Travel Agents and things had turned nasty.
-People did not register that their was a difference between a Tour Operator, a Travel Agent and an airline.
-Unlike buying food in a supermarket where the buck stops there, Travel Agents were only selling holidays on behalf of Tour Operators.
-If the Travel Agent was ABTA registered it could sell scheduled airline tickets as well.
-From this year only ABTA registerd companies would be able to be sold from ABTA registered travel agents.
+One of the largest Tour Operators 'Fiesta' went bankrupt this year leaving passengers stranded in resort and those booked to travel were facing a cancelled holiday, and no provision to pay them back.
+The government were forced to make rules even tougher.
+Several angry passengers had protested outside Travel Agents. angry scenes followed.
+People did not fully understand that a Tour Operator, a Travel Agent and an airline were three separate companies.
+Travel Agents were only selling holidays on behalf of Tour Operators.
+Who had chartered aircraft from airlines.
+Travel Agents were innocent.
+From 1962 ABTA registered travel agents could sell scheduled airline tickets as well as as Inclusive Tours.
+From now though they could only sell holidays to ABTA registered tour operators.

 A DC 7 and two DC 4 aircraft joined the fleet for cargo operations.
 The DC3 fleet was reduced to three.
 Euravia had now changed it's name to Britannia following the acquisition of four Bristol Britannia aircraft.
 Universal Sky Tours was sold to the Thomson newspaper and broadcasting organisation.
-This would mean that a giant organisation would have a very deep pocket.
+This giant organisation would have very deep pockets.
 It could produce the best brochures and even advertise in it's own publications.
+The financial muscle meant it's own airline could also expand.
 This year Britannia carried 180,000 passengers.
-It was growing.
-Cunard had bought British Eagle Aviation and named it Cunard Eagle.
-It turned out that this was bad news as the airline was on the verge of financial collapse.
+It was growing and posed a real threat to Dan - Air.
+Cunard then purchased outright British Eagle Aviation and named it Cunard Eagle.
+It turned out that this was a bad decision as the airline was on the verge of financial collapse.
 This year saw a relaxation of "Provision One" The rule for Winter holidays was, up to now, that the holiday would not cost less than the normal scheduled return fare to the nearest airport.
 Scheduled Winter fares were higher than Summer ones.
 This absurdity meant that a Winter holiday cost more than a Summer one!
 The rules were relaxed, but not without a fight from BEA.
-It was claimed that airlines like Dan Air could operate the flights at a lower price.
+Who claimed that airlines like Dan - Air could operate the flights at a lower price.
 The tour operators could reduce their prices for Winter only from typically £48 to £30.
 BEA then reduced it night time Winter fare to £38 12s, which was a cut of £12.
 Cunard Eagle wanted to reduce it's fares to £25.
-That was rejected.
+That was rejected by the ATLB.